canjs/canjs/readme.md

 Before you make an issue, please read our [Contributing](https://canjs.com/doc/guides/contribute.html) guide.

-You can find the core team in [Gitter chat](https://gitter.im/canjs/canjs).
+You can find the core team on [Slack](https://www.bitovi.com/community/slack).

 ### Release History